cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 The trial concerned three things: the front and rear look of the iPhone and finally the GUI showing the layout of apps on its homescreen.
 Apple arguied that Samsung stole the home screen design of Apple's iOS.
 By evolving its UI, Samsung also used heavy skeuomorphic elements (gradients, shadows, textures) with nature inspired themes like water droplets.

-Google's own version of stock Android featured a Tron-like aesthetic with electric blue accents and black backgrounds while using holographic effects that suggested technological advancements and futuristic interfaces.
+Google's own version of stock (or vanilla) Android featured a Tron-like aesthetic with electric blue accents and black backgrounds while using holographic effects that suggested technological advancements and futuristic interfaces.
 Google's UI was cleaner and minimalist compared to Samsung's, HTC's, or any manufacturers colored and detailed designs in the asian market.

 Meanwhile, HTC really went for super realistic animations and effects, like weather animations on the home screen (rain drops on screen, thunder) and feature sophisticated transparency effects.
 When switching between screens, you could also set custom animations (like a three-dimension cube spin) rather than just sliding left or right.